ES2Spring2020-ComputinginEngineering/project-2-cynthiajelke/README.md

           Purpose: finds the mean point (center) of a cluster
           Output: the center value of a cluster (aka its new centroid)
     5. kMeansClustering(k, iteration_count)
+          Parameters: k - how many clusters will be formed iteration_count - how many times the process of the algorithm will run
           Purpose: applies above functions to properly use K Means Clustering to assign clusters
           Output: the final assignments as to which groups the points belong to
     6. graphingKMeans(glucose, hemoglobin, assignment, centroids, k)